Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

        battery_monitor_resource_id_e resource_id = BATTERY_MONITOR_RESOURCE_ID_CPU;
        time_t now, from = -1, to = -1; time(&now);

-       /* To get the usage for past 1000 seconds from current epoch time */ int period_t = 1000;
+       /* To get the usage for past thousand seconds from current epoch time */ int period_t = 1000;
        to = now; from = to - period_t;